we're heading for a meltdown!

 Meltdown is The Moors' latest five-track EP, released in June 2014.

-From the title track, a topical English klezmer/funk rap, to the manic 11/16 dance "Kopanitsa" to the beautiful Balkan Gypsy tune "Ederlezi", the 2,000-year-old dance "Tamzará and the folk medley of "Jota Alistana" (from Western Spain) and "Andro", it gives a pretty good idea of where the band are right now.
+Other tracks are the manic 11/16 dance "Kopanitsa", the beautiful Balkan Gypsy tune "Ederlezi", the 2,000-year-old dance "Tamzará" and the folk medley of "Jota Alistana" (from Western Spain) and "Andro".

-Preview it in full in the MP3 player below, and download it for £3.
+Preview the EP in full in the MP3 player below, and download it for £3.

 THE MOORS are a band founded in 2009 in Hastings, East Sussex, UK, by Elaine and Ken Edwards.
 We have played many indoor and outdoor gigs in South East England and beyond.

-THE MOORS’ brew includes Balkan music, klezmer, mediaeval Sephardic melodies, Cuban rhythms, jazz, blues, folk and rock music, and encompasses original compositions as well as arrangements of traditional music.
+THE MOORS’ brew includes Balkan music, klezmer, mediaeval Sephardic melodies, Cuban rhythms and folk-rock, combining original compositions and arrangements of traditional music.
+It's at times raucous, beautiful, manic, trippy.
+Yes, you can dance to it, and you must.

 HOT (Hastings Online Times) met The Moors recently.